I Lost 25 Pounds Relying on This One Kitchen Tool

 3. Quality over quantity

 This one is more personal.
 Everybody has different sensibilities where feeling satisfied is concerned, but the scale can come in handy no matter how you operate.
 It didn’t take long for me to understand that I personally valued getting to eat whatever I wanted, rather than getting to eat as much as I wanted.
-Two ounces of spaghetti is more satisfying to me than 20 ounces of spaghetti squash is.
+Two ounces of spaghetti is more satisfying to me than 20 ounces of spaghetti squash.
 (Though don’t get me wrong, I also had a spaghetti squash renaissance during this time.)

 But if “feeling full” or even being able to enjoy a visibly full plate of food are important for your personal sense of satiation, the scale can also be helpful by showing you what sorts of foods you can eat in greater volume.
 To be fair, I didn’t do a lot of measuring on items like celery, since whether I ate one stick or the whole head wasn’t going to have a significant impact.
 Going back to the cereal bowl, however, my favored Honey Bunches of Oats are dense in structure and don’t seem to amount to much quantitatively, but Cheerios?
-Left to my own devices and visual cues, I was probably pouring less than what constitutes a single portion, since this cereal is airier in nature.
+Left to my own devices and visual cues, I was probably pouring less than what constitutes a single portion because this cereal is airier in nature.
 One very pleasant lesson I learned: I had evidently been erring on the side of caution when it came to cheese, and found I could actually eat more than I thought, which brings me to my final point…

 4. There is room for indulgence

 I have a serious sweet tooth.
 I also happen to write for various publications whose topics feature cheese, alcohol, and chocolate, so eliminating any of these outright was out of the question.
-Using the scale helped me to consume these foods mindfully rather than mindlessly: selecting a couple ounces of cheese that I could savor as a snack, a glass of wine to pair with dinner, or a nibble of dark chocolate before bed.
+Using the scale helped me to consume these foods mindfully rather than mindlessly: selecting a couple of ounces of cheese that I could savor as a snack, a glass of wine to pair with dinner, or a nibble of dark chocolate before bed.
 (Stay tuned for future installments, where I extoll the virtues of dark chocolate as a sleep aid.)